SIZE:

 LIFE CYCLE:

-Sexual maturity during the second year of life.
+Sexual maturity is reached during the second year of life.

 Northern shrimp change sex as they age.
 At birth, all shrimp are male.
 Individuals change sex around the age of 4 years, at which time they develop reproductive organs to carry eggs.

 Reproduction takes place from July to October.
-Female shrimp lay an average of 2,000 eggs, which they keep under their abdomen for the incubation period.
+Female shrimp lay an average of 2000 eggs, which they keep under their abdomen for the incubation period.
 They store the male’s sperm in a special structure.
-The following year, from March to May, they lay their eggs also releasing the sperm that had been stored until then.
+The following year, from March to May, they lay their eggs and release the sperm that had been stored until then.
 The eggs hatch 6 to 10 months later, in spring or summer.

 The northern shrimp’s body is pink to bright red.
 Most often, its internal organs are visible through its transparent body.

 It has spines all over its body.
 Its shell is rigid.
-Its long narrow head seems to point upwards.
-It has 2 large eyes and 2 long antennae.
-The northern shrimp has 10 slender legs: 6 for moving and 4 for feeding.
+Its long, narrow head seems to point upwards.
+It has two large eyes and two long antennae.
+The northern shrimp has 10 slender legs: six for moving and four for feeding.

-On the bottom, usually between 50 m and 500 m deep, but can reach depths of up to 1,450 m.
+On the bottom, usually between 50 and 500 m depth but can be found at depths down to 1450 m.

-Northern shrimp live on sandy and muddy bottoms.
-They like cold water, ideally at a temperature of 2 ° C to 6 °C.
+Northern shrimp live on sandy and muddy sea bottoms.
+They like cold water, ideally at a temperature of 2 to 6 °C.

 PREYS: